 A side effect of hyperbilirubinemia.
 Jaundice typically refers to the yellowing of the skin and eyes in those with hyperbilirubinemia.

 A yellow staining of the brain as a result of high levels of bilirubin.
+Signs of Kernicterus are considered a medical emergency and include: a high pitched cry, arched back, and an inconsolable infant.
 Kernicterus can be a sign of bilirubin induced brain damage.
+The yellow staining of the brain is not reversible, although if high levels of bilirubin are caught early and promptly treated, the brain damage can be mitigated.

 This test is used to See if there has been a maternal-fetal hemorrhage, and can help determine the amount of Rh Immune Globulin to administer.